Denver to Detroit

 I got married and divorced.
 My brother moved to Denver after my divorce and we lived together for three years.

 I officially became a yogi and fitness enthusiast.
-I found the most amazing nutrition on this planet and started my Isagenix business.

 I learned to ski, camp in the mountains and hike fourteeners.